-- Various in vitro studies have reported a stimulation of neural precursor cell proliferation and differentiation or increased neurogenesis by different cytokines such as IL-6 and IFN- $\gamma$ (Islam et al., 2009; Wong et al., 2004).
-Another study found increased proliferation within the hippocampus after repeated IL-6 and IL-1 $\beta$ infusion (Seguin et al., 2009).
+- Various in vitro studies have reported a stimulation of neural precursor cell proliferation and differentiation or increased neurogenesis by different cytokines such as IL-6 and IFN- γ (Islam et al., 2009; Wong et al., 2004).
+Another study found increased proliferation within the hippocampus after repeated IL-6 and IL-1 β infusion (Seguin et al., 2009).
 Although a clear mechanism has not yet been elucidated, it is thought that these cytokines have contradictory effects from the differential activation of various signaling cascades (Borsini et al., 2015).
-For example, hyper-IL-6, a fusion of IL-6 and IL-6 receptor, was found to increase neurogenesis through the activation of MAPK/CREB (mitogen-activated protein kinase/cAMP response element binding protein) cascade (Islam et al., 2009).

-- Kalm et al. (2013) found a higher inflammatory response in lipopolysaccharide (LPS) treated females compared with males after irradiation.
-Specifically, increased levels of pro-inflammatory cytokines IL-1 $\beta$ , IL-12, and IL-17, as well as pro-inflammatory chemokines CCL4, CCL3 and CCL2 were detected relative to vehicle-treated animals and LPS-treated males.
+For example, hyper-IL-6, a fusion of IL-6 and IL-6 receptor, was found to increase neurogenesis through the activation of MAPK/CREB (mitogen-activated protein kinase/cAMP response element binding protein) cascade (Islam et al., 2009). - It has also been reported that TNF- α exhibits neuroprotective effects as their transmembrane receptors can influence different signaling pathways (Figiel, 2008; Masli & Turpie, 2009) - Kalm et al. (2013) found a higher inflammatory response in lipopolysaccharide (LPS) treated females compared with males after irradiation.
+Specifically, increased levels of pro-inflammatory cytokines IL-1 β , IL-12, and IL-17, as well as pro-inflammatory chemokines CCL4, CCL3 and CCL2 were detected relative to vehicle-treated animals and LPS-treated males.
 This was associated with a 32% decrease in DCX+ cells, a marker for neurogenesis, in females.
 However, in LPS-treated males, a 64% reduction in DCX+ cells compared to vehicle-treated males following irradiation was reported (Kalm et al., 2013).
-Further research is required to elucidate the exact effects of increased pro-inflammatory mediators on neuronal integrity between males and females.
+Further research is required to elucidate the exact effects of increased pro-inflammatory mediators on neural integrity between males and females.